binjr/binjr/UNRELEASED.md

 * _[New]_ Added a bar chart to log worksheets that shows the distributions over time of events' severity.
 * _[New]_ The precision of the time axis for charts has been increased from seconds to milli-seconds.
+* _[Fixed]_ After duplicating a log worksheet, changing properties of the log files (in the bottom view) affects both the original and duplicated worksheet.